 Risk management is a key component of Swiss Life’s management process.
 The respective committees of the Corporate Executive Board and the Board of Directors continually monitor and take decisions in the area of risk management; these are then incorporated into the annual planning process.
 On the one hand, they comprise qualitative assessments of strategic risks, as well as the evaluation of operational risks and the internal control system (ICS).
 On the other hand, they also cover quantitative elements, such as risk appetite at Group level, risk budgeting for the insurance units and Asset Liability Management’s investment strategy.
-The Board of Directors uses a solvency ratio limit to determine Swiss Life’s risk appetite.
+The Board of Directors uses framework limits based on solvency ratios and the economic capitalisation to determine Swiss Life’s risk appetite.
 Limits for the financial risks taken by the individual business units are based on local regulatory provisions and risk appetite at Group level, and are used to determine their investment objectives.

 The key risk management elements are presented and discussed below.
 Additional comments on the risk management principles and procedures plus the risk budgeting process, asset liability management and the management of insurance risks (including mortality, disability and longevity) are included in Annex 5 of the consolidated financial statements.

 Swiss Life uses structured processes to ensure that strategic risks are dealt with adequately in what continues to be a very challenging economic environment.
 Swiss Life incorporates all the information on risks and corresponding earnings opportunities in its strategic decisions as part of its strategic risk management process.
 An understanding of the interplay of individual risks is essential to take due account of the factors influencing risks during strategy development so that these factors can be addressed appropriately.